Hello, I’m Gaia Vince.

 After I’d been travelling around the world for 800 days, I wrote this, which gives a nice overview of a journey that ended up taking 2.5 years, and formed the basis of my book ADVENTURES IN THE ANTHROPOCENE, which won the Royal Society Prize for Science Books (the first woman to do so).

 My latest book, NOMAD CENTURY, is an urgent investigation of the most underreported, seismic consequence of climate change: how it will force us to change where – and how – we live.
 It is a book of solutions and also a rousing call to arms, describing how we can plan for and manage the now unavoidable climate migration while we restore the planet to a fully habitable state.
+It has been a ‘Best Book’ pick for several national publications, an Amazon Editor’s Pick, and shortlisted for multiple awards, and Highly Commended by the Wainwright Prize.

 You can visit my bookshop here.